AustinPotts/Labs-Sprint-Challenge-1.1-Product-Vision/README.md

 - Measuring Success
 - Products & Ethics

-In your challenge this week, you will demonstrate understanding over these topics by responding to 2 prompts
+In your challenge this week, you will demonstrate understanding over these topics by responding to/Users/apotts/Desktop/Labs-Sprint-Challenge-1.1-Product-Vision/myfile.txt 2 prompts

 ## Instructions